 “Are these Republicans Walter”?
-“No Donny, these men are just nihilists”by Chris
+“No Donny, these men are just nihilists”

 “I mean, say what you like about the tenets of the Republican party, Dude, at least it’s an ethos…”